LoadRunner Enterprise and TeamCity

 Automatically select existing or create new if none exists.
 If you select this option, LoadRunner Enterprise creates a test instance or locates the existing test instance.

 Manual selection.
 Enter the Test Instance ID from the Assign and Select Test Set dialog box.
-For details, see Edit a test set.
+For details, see To edit a test set:.